fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                The <code>lang</code> option gives you ability to specify a <a href="http://www.ietf.org/rfc/bcp/bcp47.txt">BCP 47</a> language tag indicating the language of the voice.
+                The <code>lang</code> attribute gives you ability to specify a <a href="http://www.ietf.org/rfc/bcp/bcp47.txt">BCP 47</a> language tag indicating the language of the voice.
             </td>
         </tr>
         <tr>